<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Understanding Pet Fees, Pet Deposits, and Pet Rent

-As a renter, setting up a new rental home can be draining financially.
+Setting up a new rental home can be draining financially.
 More often than not, you’re on the tail end of a PCS move where you’ve tossed money at hotels, gas, and food while you're on the road, and then you find a mountain of fees awaiting you at your new rental property: security deposits, the first month of rent, and if you have a pet, then pet fees.

 What’s the difference between a pet fee, a pet deposit, and pet rent?